 Hospital Value-Based Purchasing

-How hospitals perform on quality and resource use measures is linked to the IPPS.
+Hospital performance on quality and cost measures is linked to the IPPS.
 The IPPS makes up the largest share of Medicare spending, affecting payment for inpatient stays in approximately 3,000 hospitals across the country.

-Hospital VBP rewards acute care hospitals with incentive payments for the quality of care they give to people, not just the quantity of services they provide.
+Hospital VBP rewards acute care hospitals with incentive payments based on the quality of care they provide, rather than simply the quantity of services they provide.
 Congress authorized the Inpatient Hospital VBP in Section 3001(a) of the Affordable Care Act.
-The program uses the hospital quality data reporting infrastructure that was developed for the Hospital Inpatient Quality Reporting (IQR) Program, authorized by Section 501(b) of the Medicare Prescription Drug, Improvement, and Modernization Act of 2003.
+The program uses selected measures from the Hospital Inpatient Quality Reporting (IQR) Program, which was originally authorized by Section 501(b) of the Medicare Prescription Drug, Improvement, and Modernization Act of 2003.

 The latest Hospital VBP update

-We recently posted Percentage Payment Summary Reports for the Fiscal Year (FY) 2018 Hospital VBP.
-The FY 2018 Hospital VBP Percentage Payment Summary Report gives hospitals their Total Performance Score and value-based incentive payment percentage for each Medicare fee-for-service patient discharge in FY 2018.
+We recently posted Percentage Payment Summary Reports for the Fiscal Year (FY) 2019 Hospital VBP Program.
+The FY 2019 Hospital VBP Percentage Payment Summary Report gives hospitals their Total Performance Score and value-based incentive payment percentage that will be applied to each Medicare fee-for-service patient discharge in FY 2019.

-The Hospital VBP Program is funded by reducing participating hospitals’ base FY 2018 operating Medicare severity diagnosis-related group (MS-DRG) payments by 2%.
-Any leftover funds are redistributed to hospitals based on their Total Performance Scores (TPS).
+The Hospital VBP Program is funded by reducing participating hospitals’ FY 2019 base operating Medicare severity diagnosis-related group (MS-DRG) payments by an estimated 2%.
+The sum total amount of those reductions is then redistributed to hospitals based on their Total Performance Scores (TPS) that they earn for the year based on their performance on quality and resource use measures.
 What hospitals earn depends on the range and distribution of all eligible/participating hospitals’ TPS scores for a FY.
 It’s possible for a hospital to earn back a value-based incentive payment percentage that is less than, equal to, or more than the applicable reduction for that FY.

-We’ve updated the value-based incentive payment adjustment factors for FY 2018 in Table 16B, available on CMS.gov.
-We plan to publically post the FY 2018 Hospital VBP Program results during the December 2017 update to the Hospital Compare website.
+We’ve updated the value-based incentive payment adjustment factors for FY 2019 in Table 16B that applies to that year and which is available on CMS.gov.
+We plan to publically post the FY 2019 Hospital VBP Program results during the February 2019 update to the Hospital Compare website.